 At Bill Baggs State Park, located on the south end of Key Biscayne, you can take a guided tour of the famous Cape Florida lighthouse, the oldest building in the southern part of the state.
 The wide beaches here make sunbathing an enticing pursuit, but antsy visitors find plenty to keep them entertained too, with kayaking, windsurfing, cycling, and fishing from the shore among the options.
 Check out Boater’s Grill, a full-service restaurant, when all of the activity makes you hungry.

 14 of 15

 Homestead Bayfront Park and Marina

 Located in the southern portion of Miami-Dade County about an hour from downtown Miami, Homestead Bayfront Park lacks the tourist scene of other Miami-area beaches, a welcome point for many residents and vacationers in search of a more tranquil experience.
 A palm-shaded beach, calm lagoon, and full-service marina makes this a prime destination for both swimmers and boaters.
 Snorkels tours through the neighboring Biscayne National Park Institute take you 10 miles offshore to explore the vibrant coral reefs.

 Oleta River State Park

 Oleta River State Park, the largest urban park in Florida, adds the possibility of a rustic beach getaway to the Miami mix.
 Located bayside at Sunny Isles Beach, the park may be best known for its miles of off-road bicycle trails.
 Hop into a canoe or kayak to explore the river and the stand of wildlife-rich mangrove forest at the northern end.
-Relax on the sandy beach along Biscayne Bay, which provides a cooling dip in calm waters.
+Relax on the sandy beach along Biscayne Bay, which provides a cooling dip in calm waters or head out for a rustic hike.
 Cabins are available for overnight rentals.